TechnoStrife/kksctf2019/A_MAZE_ING.md

 See source: [maze.py](maze.py).

-`Vector` is a simple 2d array-like vector which performs math operations on x and y coordinates independently
+[`Vector`](vector.py) is a simple 2d array-like vector which performs math operations on x and y coordinates independently

+Solve the maze many times and get the flag:

 ```
 kks{A*_41g0ri7hm_|s_600D_3n0U6h!}